 Measurable and time-bound activities: Work plans have very limited activities, but these are measurable and time-bound.
 Activities are oriented towards ensuring the timely publication of reports.
 These are not presented in any detail, but the following information is presented on each activity: expected output, activity, time frame, task bearer (responsible), projected cost.
-The number of activities and the amount of http://www.eiti.no/arbeidsplaner/.
+The number of activities and the amount of information presented on each activity has progressively diminished over the course of the last seven years.